ahemaid/KGraphX/README.md

 </p>

-KGraphX, an easy-to-use visual editor to make knowledge graph creation for users with limited knowledge of Semantic Web technology more engaging.
+KGraphX, an easy-to-use visual editor to facilitate knowledge graph creation for users with limited knowledge of Semantic Web technology.

 Built on the top of [WebVOWL](http://vowl.visualdataweb.org/webvowl.html)